 - The time you will be spending on each section.

-- Number of questions you will be attempting in each section.
+- The number of questions you will be attempting in each section.

 My sequence of attempting and section-wise targets were as follows:

 - English: Target 25 in 18 -20 minutes.

 - General Awareness: Attempt 65-70 questions in 20 minutes with high accuracy.
 Don’t panic or attempt wrong if you don’t know some questions.
 You have room to leave 10-15 questions.

 - Quantitative Aptitude: Target at least 15 correct in 25-30 minutes.
 After doing 15 correct moves to the next section & if time permits come back to do 3-4 more correct questions.